Legal history of China: Legal system under the 1975 Constitution

 The state constitution adopted in January 1975 overwhelmingly drew its inspiration from Mao Zedong Thought.
 It stressed party leadership and reduced the power of the National People's Congress.
 The streamlined document (30 articles compared with 106 in 1954) reduced even further the constitutional restraints on the Maoists.
 The sole article in the new state constitution that pertained to judicial authority eliminated the procuratorate and transferred its functions and powers to the police.
-The marked increase in police power suited the radical leaders in the party hierarchy who wanted public security forces to have the power to arrest without having to go through other judicial organs.
+The marked increase in police power suited the radical leaders in the CCP hierarchy who wanted public security forces to have the power to arrest without having to go through other judicial organs.

 The National People's Congress theoretically was still empowered to enact laws, select and reject state officials, and direct the judiciary.
 The party, however, was the ultimate arbiter, and the Supreme People's Court was no longer designated the highest judicial body in the land but was only mentioned in passing as one of the courts exercising judicial authority.

 Equality before the law, a provision of the 1954 state constitution, was eliminated.
 Moreover, people no longer had the right to engage in scientific research or literary or artistic creation nor the freedom to change residences.
 Some new rights were added, including the freedom to propagate atheism and to practice religion.
 Citizens also gained the "four big rights": the right to speak out freely, air views fully, hold great debates, and write big-character posters.
 These "new" forms of socialist revolution along with the right to strike were examples of radical political activism popularized during the Cultural Revolution that were revoked in 1979.